beejjorgensen/cs344_curriculum/week04/project-4.md

 <!--
 Rubric:

+lswc creates a pipe (5)
+lswc forks/execs a child process (10)
-lswc works on the current directory (15) lswc works on the directory specified on the command line (20)
+lswc properly connects pipes with dup2 (15) lswc all unused ends of the pipe properly closed (5) lswc works on the directory specified on the command line (5)

-redirout works on single-word commands (15) redirout works with the full command line (20)
--->
+rediroutput prints out a friendly help message if the user doesn't enter the minimum number of arguments (5) rediroutput creates a pipe (5) rediroutput creates the output file, truncating it to 0 length if it exists (10) rediroutput forks/execs a child process (10) rediroutput properly connects pipes with dup2 (15) rediroutput all unused ends of the pipe properly closed (5) rediroutput reads input from the pipe in a loop, handling input of any size (5) -->